-Most people know that incorporation protects business owners from personal liability.
+Most people know that incorporation protects business owners from personal liability for corporate obligations (known as limited liability protection).
 Anyone who wants to sue over a business-related debt or injury must go after the corporate entity, not the personal assets (cars, homes, or bank accounts) of its owners.
-It's an important protection, given the range of possible lawsuits against businesses -- perhaps by a disgruntled employee claiming wrongful termination, an unhappy vendor claiming breach of a contract, or a visitor who was injured on the front walk.
+It's an important protection, given the range of possible lawsuits against businesses—perhaps by a disgruntled employee claiming wrongful termination, an unhappy vendor claiming breach of a contract, or a visitor who was injured on the front walk.

 Consider, for example, a nonprofit symphony that's sued by an audience member who, during intermission, falls because of a poorly maintained staircase railing.

-If the court finds in favor of the audience member, it could issue a judgment against the nonprofit for a large amount -- perhaps greater than the nonprofit's insurance coverage.
+If the court finds in favor of the audience member, it could issue a judgment against the nonprofit for a large amount—perhaps greater than the nonprofit's insurance coverage.
 The amount of the judgment becomes a debt of the nonprofit corporation.
-But thanks to its corporate status, the nonprofit's directors, officers, and members are not personally responsible for paying that debt.
+But thanks to its corporate status, the nonprofit's directors, officers, and members aren't personally responsible for paying that debt.

 In a few situations, people involved with a nonprofit corporation can be held personally liable for its debts.
-A director or officer of a nonprofit corporation can be held personally liable if he or she:
+Directors or officers of nonprofit corporations can be held personally liable if they:

 Looking for a map that will put your nonprofit on the road to success?
 Get Starting & Building a Nonprofit: A Practical Guide, by Peri H. Pakroo, J.D.
 (Nolo).